Kgroll/readme-and-weep/README.md

   For more information go to:  (https://opensource.org/licenses/MIT)

-  ## Contributing
+  ## Contributions

   All contributions are welcome!

   ## Tests

-  Run through the questions as many times as you like and then right click on the new README tab and select Preview to see how great the page looks!
+  Run through the questions as many times as you like and then right clickon the new README tab and select Preview or press Ctrl-Shift-V to see how great the page looks!

   ## Credits